You know a payday loan can hurt your credit score. But do you have any idea that failing to repay one payday loan can take you to court?

 Don’t forget that the power to sue someone and file a criminal charge against him/her can go both ways.
-A payday lender may have more resources than you, but you will also have some options left, even if you’re just going to use them for negotiation.
+A payday lender may have more resources than you, but you will also have a few options left, even if you’re just going to use them for negotiation.

 Payday loans are banned completely in twelve states: Arkansas, Arizona, Connecticut, Georgia, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, North Carolina, Vermont, and West Virginia.

-What to do immediately when payday lender threatens you
+What to do immediately when a payday lender threatens you

 If you are dealing with a debt collector on the phone, you may just ignore them.
-The debt collectors may give you idle threats, don’t entertain them at all.
+Debt collectors may make your idle threats, don’t entertain them at all.
 Try to verify their identity.
 If you can’t track them online, then it is probably a scam.

 If you have a “bad check” charges against you, then act quickly.
 Talk to the prosecutor’s office and see if the complaint was filed by a payday lender.